What Fractional Executives Actually Earn: Rates by Role (2026)

 What should I charge as a fractional executive?

 Start by calculating your previous total compensation and use that as your floor.
 Factor in that you are delivering concentrated expertise without the overhead of full-time employment.
-In our experience, executives who price confidently and can articulate specific outcomes they have delivered tend to attract better-fit clients.
+Executives who price confidently and can articulate specific outcomes they have delivered tend to attract better-fit clients.
 Underpricing is common among those new to fractional work.

 Are fractional executive rates negotiable?